burnash/gspread/docs/oauth2.rst

     Make sure you store the credentials file in a safe place.

 For the curious, under the hood :meth:`~gspread.service_account` loads your credentials and authorizes gspread.
-Similarly to the code that has been used for authentication prio to the gspread version 3.6:
+Similarly to the code that has been used for authentication prior to the gspread version 3.6:

 ::